Women's periods may be slightly late after COVID vaccine: study

-Women's periods may be slightly late after COVID vaccine: studyThursday, January 06, 2022
+Women's periods may be slightly late after COVID vaccine: studyMonday, January 10, 2022

 |

-WASHINGTON, United States (AFP)— Women vaccinated against COVID-19 saw a slight delay in their period of almost a day compared to those who were unvaccinated, a US government-funded study said Thursday.
+WASHINGTON, USA (AFP) — Women vaccinated against COVID-19 saw a slight delay in their period of almost a day compared to those who were unvaccinated, a US government-funded study said Thursday.

 Lead author Alison Edelman of the Oregon Health & Science University told AFP the effects are small and expected to be temporary, a finding that is “very reassuring” as well as validating for those who experienced changes.